-This revised edition of AGB’s popular Endowment Management: A Practical Guide will provide guidance to facilitate effective stewardship of the endowments underpinning America’s colleges and universities and will help institutions establish policies and understand the essentials of successful endowment growth and management.
+This reimagined resource replaces AGB’s popular Endowment Management: A Practical Guide to provide guidance to facilitate effective stewardship of the endowments underpinning America’s colleges and universities and will help institutions establish policies and understand the essentials of successful endowment growth and management.

 “Nikki Kraus and her colleagues have gathered into this short, experience-based book a comprehensive guide to best practices in endowment management for higher education, which situates good governance of the endowment as one of the most significant oversight responsibilities exercised by governing boards.
 It comes in a convenient, easy-to-read checklist format—with wise asides—that both new and experienced trustees will find interesting, useful, and splendidly helpful as they strive to provide good governance to the institutions they love and serve.” – Charles D. Ellis, former chair of the investment committee at Yale University and author of Winning the Loser’s Game: Timeless Strategies for Successful Investing